MicBrain/GSoC_CernVM-FS/README.md

 ### What is CernVM-FS?

-   The SFT group focuses on providing common software for scientific experiments.
-CVMFS was created chiefly for the delivery of experiment software stacks for the LHC experiments at CERN; development continues to address the software distribution needs of experiments worldwide.
+   The SFT implements and maintains common scientific software for the physics experiments.
+CernVM File System (CernVM-FS) was created by SFT group chiefly for the delivery of experiment software stacks for the LHC experiments at CERN; development continues to address the software distribution needs of experiments worldwide.

 The description of CernVM File System is taken from [CERN SFT GSoC 2015 Ideas page][web3].